Configuration Overview

 Agent Selection

-Choose which agents to block:1
+Choose which agents to block:Agent-Specific Rules

 Set different policies for different AI agents:Content Protection